DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![Devexpress Controls - No Encoding](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/grid-columns-no-encoding.png?raw=true)

-In the safe configuration, the field's content would be interpreted as a string and correctly displayed:
+In the safe configuration, the field's content would be interpreted as text and correctly displayed:

 ![Devexpress Controls - Use Encoding](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/grid-columns-use-encoding.png?raw=true)